IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/client.md

 #### Run the client

-Assuming the service query (`server-spec.json`: in this case also the service specification) and the source code (`client.js`) are in the same directory, you can run the client using:
+Assuming the service query `server-spec.json` (in this case also the service specification) and the source code `client.js` are in the same directory, you can run the client using:

 ```sh
 node client.js